What The Heck is TOFU, MOFU, BOFU and Why It Matters in SEO

 Once your architecture is situated, leverage analytics to identify different user paths and pinpoint where visitors leave the site.
 Examine the pages that get the most traffic on your site for each funnel stage.
 Set a user interaction goal for each page.
 Consider these goals the primary conversion metrics for the page.
 Then, add a compelling call to action (CTA) such as content offers, testimonials, or a masterful sales pitch.

 Think in terms of relationships rather than transactions.
 Customers will begin to trust your brand and see you as an industry leader.
 More importantly, they’ll begin to assess your fit for their needs.

 What’s more, if you nurture leads, they’ll make 45% larger purchases than non-nurtured leads.
 Funnel-optimized websites don’t just convert more people; they convert more people at a higher average order value (AOV).

-Full-funnel SEO lead generation strategies also drive higher audience engagement.
+Full-funnel lead generation strategies also drive higher audience engagement.
 One HubSpot survey found that companies with a refined middle-of-the-funnel strategy have a 10X increase in response rate compared to generic email blasts.

-Marketing and sales teams now work more closely together than ever.
-They assist each other – and their customers – throughout the sales process.
+Marketing and sales teams work together throughout the sales process.
 A full-funnel content marketing strategy unified by SEO supports this partnership.
 Therefore, start thinking in TOFU, MOFU, and BOFU terms, and you’ll be thinking in the personalized, audience-first way that wins over today’s customer.